ShayneTan03/weather_app/frontend/meeting_log.md

 [ ] Delegate tasks - 2 frontend dev and 2 keep in track with wiki/interviews (tentative)

 ## Things to ask Hock Leong:
-[ ] Is interview necessary for our dataset?
 [O] Wiki - how should we structure it and is there any sample available